miku/sundaypython/Slides.md

 * opportunity to peek into unknown technologies
 * awareness, inspiration
 * escape work, also: do better work (or worse, sometimes [worse is better](https://en.wikipedia.org/wiki/Worse_is_better))
-* Python works well for prototyping :)
+* Python works well for prototyping

 ----

 # Python

-* Python is a nice, lightweight language
+* Python is a nice (if you like whitespace), lightweight language
 * Python 0.9: February 20, 1991
 * Python 3.6.4: December 19, 2017
-* In top 5 of [Tiobe Index](https://www.tiobe.com/tiobe-index/), alongside Java and C*
+* In top 5 of [Tiobe Index](https://www.tiobe.com/tiobe-index/), alongside Java and
 * an active, heterogeneous community

 ----